Documentation

 Associating Schemas with CSV Files

 In the CSV Data Editor, use the "Associated Schema" dropdown to link a schema to your CSV file.
-Once associated, you can validate the CSV data against the schema's rules.
+Both CSV Workbench and Frictionless schemas appear in the dropdown, each labelled with its format badge.
+Once associated, click "Validate Data" to validate the CSV against the schema's rules.
+The correct validation engine is selected automatically based on the schema format.

 Validation